mntsx/thoad/README.md

 - **`tensor`**: A PyTorch tensor from which to start the backward pass.
 This tensor must require gradients and be part of a differentiable graph.
 - **`order`**: A positive integer specifying the maximum order of derivatives to compute.
 For example, `order=1` computes first-order gradients; `order=2` computes up to second-order gradients, and so on.
 - **`crossings`**: A boolean flag (default=`False`).
 If set to `True`, mixed partial derivatives (i.e., derivatives that involve more than one distinct leaf tensor) will be computed.
-- **`groups`**: An optional iterable of disjoint groups of leaf tensors.
-When `crossings=True`, only those mixed partials whose participating leaf tensors all lie within a single group will be calculated.
-If `crossings=False`, this argument is ignored.
+* **`groups`**: An optional iterable of disjoint groups of leaf tensors.
+When `crossings=False`, only those mixed partials whose participating leaf tensors all lie within a single group will be calculated.
+If `crossings=True`, a *ValueError* will be raised.
 - **`batch`:** A boolean flag (default=False) that controls how output dimensions are organized in the computed gradients.

   - **When `batch=False`:**